joe-singh/joe-singh.github.io/writings/misc/shors/shors.md

 # Shor's Algorithm

-The most important application from a national security perspective of quantum computers is breaking RSA encryption efficiently, i.e. not in exponential time.
+One of the most important applications of quantum computers is breaking RSA encryption efficiently, i.e. not in exponential time.
 The quantum algorithm that does this is Shor's algorithm, which efficiently factors large numbers into their prime factors.
 In this post I will go through how Shor's does this at a pretty technical level.